 According to Symantec's latest Internet security threat report released today, that trend could continue to worsen.
-The Cupertino, Calif.-based antivirus giant expects cyberspace to grow even more hazardous in the future, with stealthier malcode that can download additional functionality and overwhelm networks increasingly reliant on
+The Cupertino, Calif.-based antivirus giant expects cyberspace to grow even more hazardous in the future, with stealthier malcode that can download additional functionality and overwhelm networks increasingly reliant on wireless and VoIP technology.

 Symantec also monitored an increase in the number of reported client-side application vulnerabilities, and the company's research indicates attackers have noticed the same thing.
 "We've seen a dramatic shift from attackers targeting the network parameter to attackers targeting client-side applications," Friedricks said.
 "Browsers are a big target, since flaws are increasing there."

 He said Mozilla acknowledged 25 browser vulnerabilities in first half of the year, compared to 13 in Microsoft's much-attacked Internet Explorer.
 That doesn't mean Symantec now considers the latter browser more secure.
 "Though Mozilla had more vulnerabilities, with open source software the flaws are fixed quicker than would have been the case with IE," he said.

 The bad guys realize they can accomplish a lot more by exploiting browser security holes.
 "These types of vulnerabilities can lead to drive-by installs," Friedricks said.
 "By visiting a malicious Web site, you can be infected with spyware, adware, Trojans and bots without your knowledge.
 These attacks have become more common."

 Symantec's conclusions are based on research it gathered from the following sources: